Behat/Behat/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
-* Add tests for it (in Behat).
+* Add features for it (look at test/Behat/features for examples).
   This is important so I don't break it in a future version unintentionally.
-* Commit, do not mess with `BehatApplication` version, or `History.md`.
+* Commit, do not mess with `BehatApplication` version, or `History.md` one.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.